Abeald History, Family Crest & Coats of Arms

 Early Origins of the Abeald family

-Kent of south eastern England where they have held a family seat from very ancient times.
-They arrived in England with King William the Conqueror and the name is mentioned in the Battel Abbey Roll as Abell.
+The surname Abeald was first found in the historic county of Kent in southeastern England, where they have held a family seat from very ancient times.
+They arrived in England with William the Conqueror (King William I) and the name is mentioned in the Battel Abbey Roll as Abell.

 Early History of the Abeald family

-Another 155 words (11 lines of text) covering the years 154 and 1540 are included under the topic Early Abeald History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Abeald research.
+Another 78 words (6 lines of text) covering the years 154 and 1540 are included under the topic Early Abeald History in all our PDF Extended History products and printed products wherever possible.

 Abeald Spelling Variations